lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

 > Should we be concerned?
 No (and yes).
 My purpose in teaching hand calculations is for creating a conceptual overview of what is occurring in ANOVA models.
 If this lesson was a deeper exploration into the inner workings of ANOVA, we would take more time to understand what is occurring.
 My goal is to provide you with enough of an introduction to ANOVA that you would be able to explore further which sums of squares type would be most appropriate for your unique ANOVA model.

 #### Calculate sums of squares total (SST) for the omnibus ANOVA.
-Steps in this calculation must include calculating a grand mean and creating variables representing the mean deviation and mean deviation squared.
+Steps in this calculation must include calculating a grand mean and creating variables representing the mean deviation and mean deviation squared {-}

 Here is the formula I will use for calculating the sums of squares total:  $$SS_{T}= \sum (x_{i}-\bar{x}_{grand})^{2}$$